peter hanson's field guide to interesting film

 Goldman, William.
-Storyteller, b.
-1931.
-To put it in the cranky vernacular of his essays about the movie industry, any screenwriter who says he or she doesn't want to be William Goldman is full of shit.
+Storyteller, 1931-2018.
+To put it in the cranky vernacular of his essays about the movie industry, any screenwriter who says he or she doesn't want to emulate William Goldman is full of shit.
 The original outsider who cracked the code, Goldman was the first writer to become famous for selling a spec script to the movies, way back in the halcyon days of the late '60s.
 That script turned into "Butch Cassidy and the Sundance Kid" (1969), which won its scribe a Best Original Screenplay Oscar; it also announced the wiseass wit and twisty plotting that became his signature.
 Less than a decade later, "All the President's Men" (1976) won Goldman a Best Adapted Screenplay Oscar to complement his previous trophy.
 His legend was secure by that point, but he was just getting started.
-Frequently identifying himself as a novelist who also writes scripts, the prolific Goldman alternates between books and movies, often melding his two worlds on projects like "Marathon Man" (1976), "Magic" (1978), and "The Princess Bride" (1987).
+Frequently identifying himself as a novelist who also writes scripts, the prolific Goldman alternated between books and movies, often melding his two worlds on projects like "Marathon Man" (1976), "Magic" (1978), and "The Princess Bride" (1987).
 He forged a third identity as an acerbic commentator on all things cinematic by crafting the irreplaceable "Adventures in the Screen Trade," his 1983 book about writing for the movies.
 "Adventures" revealed a voice in which cynical consternation about Hollywood insanity is paired with boyish wonderment at the majesty of movies that work.
-Even as his career rolls along, with conquests like 1990's "Misery" and stumbles like 2003's "Dreamcatcher," Goldman finds time to pontificate, equivocate, and excoriate in a style all his own, enrapturing professional and wannabe scribes with essays, personal appearances, and DVD commentary tracks.
-With the passing of Ernest Lehman, Goldman officially became the grand old man of Hollywood screenwriting, and no more perfect a figure could be found for the job than the irascible Oscar winner, whose love affair with story has led to decades of great movies and decades of great tall tales about the movies.
+Even as his career rolled along, with conquests like 1990's "Misery" and stumbles like 2003's "Dreamcatcher," Goldman found time to pontificate, equivocate, and excoriate in a style all his own, enrapturing professional and wannabe scribes with essays, personal appearances, and DVD commentary tracks.
+With the passing of Ernest Lehman, Goldman officially became the grand old man of Hollywood screenwriting, and no more perfect a figure could be found for the job than the irascible Oscar winner, whose love affair with story led to decades of great movies and decades of great tall tales about the movies.
 We shall never see his like again.